janet-lang/janet/README.md

 Make sure your terminal supports ANSI escape codes.
 Most modern terminals will support these, but some older terminals, Windows consoles, or embedded terminals will not.
 If your terminal does not support ANSI escape codes, run the REPL with the `-n` flag, which disables color output.
-You can also try the `-s` if further issues ensue.
+You can also try the `-s` flag if further issues ensue.

 ## Why is it called "Janet"?